Sidmouth, British Columbia: Community

 Escaping natural gas was first detected on the Hall acreage in 1908.
 Drilling for oil was carried out in 1922.
-No viable oil or gas field fields resulted.
+No viable oil or gas fields resulted.

 Around 1921, the Sidmouth train station opened immediately north of the east bank ferry landing, although an unofficial flag stop appears to have existed for at least five years, as did one at 21 Mile.
 The Canadian Pacific Railway (CP) sought a unique name for the station.
 However, "Hall" frequently appeared within station names on the network.
 When slips of paper containing alternatives were dropped into a hat, "Sidmouth" was the name drawn out.

 Whereas R. Armstrong specified his address as Crawford Creek in 1915, by 1921, he used Sidmouth instead.
 For vital statistics purposes, Hall's Landing was not listed after 1930.
 Sidmouth became the address for all local residents.
 Opening on the western shore, the Sidmouth post office existed 1927–1966.
 Across the river in Sidmouth east, a small community hall stood, and a small general store operated 1928–1948.
 In 1928, a gasoline pump was installed on the west shore of the 24-Mile ferry to serve the increasing vehicular traffic.

 The east side of the river never progressed beyond subsistence farming.
 Lawrence Boutillier ran a small sawmill at Crawford Creek 1924–1933.
 In 1929, the Crawford Creek school closed but reopened in 1937.
 The building was a small log structure, with a well and two outhouses nearby.

 In 1940, CP installed a spur into the Columbia River timber pole yard at Sidmouth.
 In 1945, the three schools closed, and a school bus took the children to Arrowhead.
 In 1948, a general store opened on the west shore.
 After a while its Shell pump became the only pump between Revelstoke and Nakusp.
 That June, the extreme flooding temporarily submerged farms.

 In 1952, the Celgar Corp. bought the seasonal Columbia River sawmill at Sidmouth.
 The next year, a new community hall was built on the west shore.
 In 1954, the mill closed.
 The next year, the church building was completed on the west shore.

 By 1961, only 15 households remained in the area.
 That year, Mrs. Violet Hall (widow of Noah) voiced her frustration that the proposed dam would put their home and years of hard work under 30 ft of water.
 Over the following years, the trees and buildings that were removed were largely torched.
 The fairness of compensation was questioned by residents.
 In 1968, the rising reservoir for the Keenleyside Dam permanently ended the community.